knedlsepp/pandoc-slides-example/presentations/Seamless-precipitation-analysis.md

 # Status April
 ## Accuracy

-- Good? (unknown?)
+- Good. (unknown?)

 ## Speed

 - Fine for production
-- Reanalysis/Cross validation?
+- How about reanalysis for cross validation?

 ## Reproducibility

+- Temporary observation files
 - Are we confident for reanalysis?
-- Temporary observation files
 - What must be computed so that the results are reproducible?
-- Can we do 06.10.2016 and 06.10.2015
+One/Two hours before?
+- Can we compute 31.06.2016-06:00 after 01.01.2016-06:00 with confidence of using wrong input data?

 ## Ease of use / setup
 - Good